 Narcan, generically known as naloxone, is often on hand to reverse many of these events.
 It has been invaluable as first responders, family members and friends have used it to immediately reverse the effects of opioid overdose.
 The medication is sold over the counter and can be administered through the nose or injected directly into the skin.
 The medication is not foolproof.
 Sometimes it takes multiple Narcan doses to revive someone.
 If it does, it does not alleviate the permanent results that come with prolonged opioid abuse.

 Opioids Abuse Statistics

-- Every day, 115 Americans die from an opioid overdose, according to the U.S. Centers for Disease Control and Prevention.
+- Every day, 115 Americans die from an opioid overdose, according to the National Institute on Drug Abuse.

-- 80% – About 80 percent of people who use heroin first misused prescription opioids.
+- Roughly 80 percent of people who use heroin first misused prescription opioids.

 - $78 billion – This is how much opioid addiction is estimated to cost the United States every year.
 Costs include health care, lost productivity, addiction treatment, and criminal justice involvement.